 Lawn rolling can be helpful during installation, but it is generally detrimental on an annual basis because it just compacts the soil, which is the opposite of what your organic gardening goals are.

-As I discussed in Aerating A Lawn With A Lawn Core Aerator, lawn aeration can provide benefits if done during the fall or early spring by a machine with sharp tines that removes the soil cores.
-It must be followed by top dressing lawn with good compost and optional other amendments.
+As I discussed in my lawn aeration article, lawn aeration can provide benefits if done during the fall or early spring by a machine with sharp tines that removes the soil cores.
+It must be followed by topdressing lawn with good compost and optional other amendments.

 Lawn dressing with sand is detrimental, but a good 1/4 inch to 1/2 inch of compost annually provides many benefits.

-So if you’ve been aerating your lawn, I hope you’ll now top dress it after, and if you’ve been top dressing with sand, I hope you’ll use compost instead.
-Let me know your thoughts below.
+So if you’ve been aerating your lawn, I hope you’ll now topdress it after, and if you’ve been top dressing with sand, I hope you’ll use compost instead.